Facts, Figures and Dates

 During the Thirty Years' War the town is captured and looted by imperial troops in three consecutive years.

-Margrave Friedrich and Margravine Wilhelmine begin their reign.
+Margrave Friedrich and Margravine Wilhelmina begin their reign.

 Opening ceremony of the Margravial Opera House to celebrate the wedding of princess Elisabeth Friederike.

 After the resignation of Margrave Alexander, Bayreuth becomes a Prussian province.

 Due to Napoleon, Bayreuth becomes part of the Kingdom of Bavaria.

 At the first Bayreuth Festival Richard Wagner performs "The Ring of the Nibelungs" three times.

 About a third of the town is destroyed by air raids.

 Lecturing and research work are taken up at the newly founded Bayreuth University.